-- Make timely tuition payments, commit to annual giving and to other school fundraising initiatives. - Realize that donations of time, money and talents are not mandatory but are important for all independent schools. - Support the Friends of Evansville Day School organization. - Support other efforts of the school by volunteering our time or talents, or making other contributions.
+- Make timely tuition payments and commit to annual giving and other school fundraising programs. - Realize donations of time, money, and talents are not mandatory but are important for all independent schools.

+- Support the Friends of Evansville Day School organization. - Support other efforts of the school by volunteering our time or talents, or making other contributions.